MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 403 - ForbiddenThis device or ip address/range may not create users
+- 403 - Forbidden
+This device or ip address/range may not create users

 ```JSON
 {